samchristywork/dedekind-eta/README.md

 ```
 gcc
 make
-an image viewer that can handle .tga files.
+an image viewer or conversion utility that can handle .tga files.
 ```

 ## License